jahboukie/antigoldfish/README.md

-AGM gives regulated, air‑gapped teams a trustworthy memory layer: transparent, auditable, and under operator control.
+CodeContextPro gives regulated, air‑gapped teams a trustworthy memory layer: transparent, auditable, and under operator control.

 ## Pricing

-AGM is MIT‑licensed and fully functional for everyone.
+CodeContextPro is MIT‑licensed and fully functional for everyone.
 We use an honor‑system for paid tiers — there are no license checks, no DRM, and no telemetry.
-If AGM saves you time or unlocks offline workflows, please consider sponsoring to fund maintenance.
+If CodeContextPro saves you time or unlocks offline workflows, please consider sponsoring to fund maintenance.
 Paid benefits are delivered outside the binary (signed builds, templates, support), so the CLI remains air‑gapped.

 - Core (OSS): Free — all features for local use: indexing, hybrid search, receipts/journal, export/import, prove‑offline, gc/health, watch‑code.
 - Pro (Individual): $5/month or $50/year — signed prebuilt binaries, priority triage (best‑effort), early features, health/gc extras, policy template pack, email support (48–72h).